 Populating Your Pond with Fish

-Preparing Your Pond for Fish
+- How to Prepare Your Pond Water for Fish

 - Eliminate the use of potentially harmful chemicals.
 If you used pond chemicals or plant fertilizers in the past, drain and clean the pond to remove all traces of toxins.

 - Fill the pond with clean water.
 While it seems obvious to use a garden hose, many hoses leach toxins into the water and could harm your fish.
 Water from the sink is a better choice.